andrewnicols/docs/master/_sources/glossary.md.txt

 Web Services

-  Moodle offers a number of Web Services.

-  These allow for integration with the Moodle frontend Javascript, the Moodle Mobile App, and can also be used for other third-party integrations.
+  Web services allow for integration with the Moodle frontend Javascript, the Moodle Mobile App, and can also be used for other third-party integrations.
 :::